bitfinexcom/bitfinex-api-node/README.md

 If you need to go parallel, you have to use multiple API keys right now.

+### How do `te` and `tu` messages differ?

+A `te` packet is sent first to the client immediately after a trade has been matched & executed, followed by a `tu` message once it has completed processing.
+During times of high load, the `tu` message may be noticably delayed, and as such only the `te` message should be used for a realtime feed.

 ## Contributors

  - Josh Rossi &lt;maximojoshuarossi@gmail.com&gt;